 Do not expect next level support or cushioning from water shoes.
 But, they should still be comfortable.

-Lastly, let’s talk about the footbed (or the insole) and the midsole.
+Lastly, let’s talk about the footbed (or the insole) and the midsole of the water shoes for hiking.
 These two components can offer cushioning and shock absorption to any shoe.
 And, one of the most prominent materials you will see then made out of is EVA.
 Of course, much like with the support, this type of footwear will generally not be packed with thick midsoles and footbeds.